rohancty/Editor-Comments-Compiler/README.md

 ### 4. Copy the Comments
 - Click the **"Copy as Numbered List"** button.
-- The formatted list with the prefix:
+- The formatted list with the prefix "Editor comments" will look like this:

             Editor comments:
-  Term 1
+            1. Term 1

-  Term 2 ...
+            2. Term 2

+            3. Term 3

+            4. Term 4
+              ... (additional terms)

 - The formatted numbered list will be copied to your clipboard.
 - The same formatted list appears in the preview textarea for review.

 ### 5. Paste into Your Document
-- Paste the content directly into your manuscript or document.
+- Paste the content directly into the EM or letter.

 ---

 ## PLEASE NOTE
 - The terms are sourced from `texts.txt`.
 Update that file to change the list.
 Reload the extension after each change to the text file.
-- Designed for simplicity, speed, and efficiency in manuscript editing.
+- Designed for simplicity, speed, and efficiency in conveying editorial decisions.

 ---